joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/2NNHy8W.png)

-* **Log into your Windows 11 VM and in the Windows search bar type "About this PC" and hit enter**
+* **Login to your Windows 11 VM and in the Windows search bar type "About this PC" and hit enter**

 ![Alt Text](https://i.imgur.com/StbRVJw.png)